ryokbys/nap/doc/nappy.rst

 Setup
 =======

+The ``nappy`` does not work with python-3 series, so users should install python-2.7 or later.
+It is recommended to install python-2.7 environment using ``pyenv`` and to choose ``anaconda-4.0.0`` in the versions available.

 To use ``nappy`` in python program, it is required to add a path to ``nappy`` directory to the environment variable ``PYTHONPATH``.
 In case of ``bash``, you can achieve this by adding the following line to ``~/.bash_profile``,